In your effort to lose weight, you may find yourself grappling with headaches.

 If ditching soda and coffee is part of your weight loss routine, you will experience caffeine withdrawal, which will trigger migraines.
 Experts noted that not less than half of people cutting back on caffeine suffers from headache and other unpleasant symptoms.

 Yes, you have to do way with caffeine, but it should not be a sudden cut.
-Not like caffeine is a weight adding ingredient, but when loaded in sodas and coffee, it does a lot of damage.
+Not like caffeine is a weight adding an ingredient, but when loaded in sodas and coffee, it does a lot of damage.

 Make it a slow reduction in intake; else, you’ll battle with headaches till you’re free from the withdrawal symptoms.